linode/docs/docs/guides/tools-reference/tools/how-to-use-dog-dns-client/index.md

     dog github.com A --short

 {{< output >}}
-140.82.112.3
+192.0.2.0
 {{< /output >}}

-In addition to providing more readable output generally, `dog` also comes with an option to export your results as JSON.
+In addition to providing more readable output, `dog` also comes with an option to export your results as JSON.
 Here's an example that uses a query similar to the one above and saves the results directly as a `.json` file:

     dog github.com A NS TXT --json > dog-github-dns-lookup.json